greg-raven/Impeachment-Chronicles/_posts/2023-04-12-biden-removes-trump-executive-privilege.md

 At the 14 min mark, Davis discusses the Mar-a-Lago situation more in-depth.

-> It's very clear – Biden had to waive executive privilege for Trump.
-He green lighted Garland's unprecedented, unnecessary, unlawful home raid on Trump, his political enemy…
+> It's very clear --- Biden had to waive executive privilege for Trump.
+He green lighted Garland's unprecedented, unnecessary, unlawful home raid on Trump, his political enemy...

 Davis argues that Biden wanted to get back documents showing the Clinton, Obama, and Biden connections to Russian collusion and Garland did the raid to cover up for Biden. **Only Biden could waive Trump's executive privilege.**

 Bannon at the 17:00 mark points out that the timelines show The Regime knew about Biden's issues with classified documents being held illegally and this is why they went after President Trump.

-> When this comes out there is going to be impeachable crimes by President Biden…he weaponized the Justice Department to go after Trump … **This is impeachable.**
+> When this comes out there is going to be impeachable crimes by President Biden...he weaponized the Justice Department to go after Trump ... **This is impeachable.**

-[…]
+[...]

 Source: Joe Hoft, thegatewaypundit.com/2023/04/biden-caught-this-is-impeachable-removed-president-trumps-executive-privilege-to-raid-mar-a-lago-in-effort-to-cover-up-his-illegal-possession-of-classified-docs/